JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	url="https://upload.wikimedia.org/wikipedia/commons/7/77/Roman_Coin%2C_Denarius_of_Trajan_%28FindID_963033%29.jpg"
 	region="1414,152,1586,1031">

 In the sixteenth century, the first efforts of European powers to gain control of cinnamon production and trade were humble.
-The Portuguese settled on the coast of Sri Lanka, hoping they could enforce commercial arrangements with local rulers.
+The Portuguese settled on the coast of Sri Lanka, hoping they could enforce commercial arrangements with local rulers without getting involved in local politics.
+The king of Kotte, a kingdom in the southwest, was certainly receptive, but in part because he hoped to use Portuguese help

 Biblical connotations
 	Duke (J.A.)
 2008